Skip to main content

 Release January 25, 2018

 Celeste, an indie game from Towerfall developer Matt Makes Games, is a deceptively simple game.
-Ostensibly a game about protagonist Madeline’s journey to the top of the titular Celeste mountain, we gradually learn about her emotional troubles, as well as the colorful cast of characters she meets along the way.
+Ostensibly a game about protagonist Madeline’s journey to the top of the titular Celeste mountain, we gradually learn about her emotional troubles and the colorful cast of characters she meets along the way.
 But this isn’t actually an adventure game at all.
 Madeline climbs the mountain with simple yet deep jumping mechanics that make for some tremendously creative levels.
 The hazards thrown in your way later in the game are always just challenging enough to slow you down.
 With tons of collectibles to find and special “B-Side” levels to unlock, Celeste keeps you climbing the mountain for hours.

 Read our full Celeste review